Name | bfb-delivery JSON |

 # Bellingham Food Bank delivery planning toolkit

-They use Circuit (https://getcircuit.com) to create optimized routes from lists of addresses and products, but there are some tedious tasks to prepare the data for Circuit and then to format the optimized routes into manifests for printing:
+The food bank uses Circuit (https://getcircuit.com) to create optimized routes from lists of addresses and products, but there were some tedious tasks to prepare the data for Circuit and then to format the optimized routes into manifests for printing.
+It took several hours each week.
+Staff don't need to do that anymore now that they use the tool deployed with this package.
+Previously, they would:

 0. Put all the stops in a single spreadsheet.

-1. Upload stop to Circuit to produce a single huge route as a starting point.
+1. Upload stops to Circuit to produce a single huge route as a starting point.

 2. Download the optimized route.